-If your child does not have a Statement of Special Educational Needs (SSEN) or an Education Health and Care Plan (EHCP), or is currently undergoing an assessment for an EHCP, please see School transport for children in mainstream school.
+If your child does not have an Education Health and Care Plan (EHCP), or is currently undergoing an assessment for an EHCP, please see School transport for children in mainstream school.

 Children with a disability aged five and over who are living in Surrey may also be eligible for a free bus pass for disabled people.
 For further information please see eligibility and how to apply.